 If diagnosed early, cervical cancer is very treatable, and survival rates are high.
-When Pap smears catch precancerous changes before they become cancer, death is extremely rare.
+When a Pap smear catches precancerous changes before they become cancer, death is extremely rare.

 The outlook for cervical cancer depends on when it is diagnosed.
 The five-year survival rates for cancers caught early are excellent.
-According to the National Cancer Institute (NCI), more than 90 percent of women with localized cancers survive at least five years.
-However, when cancer has spread, or metastasized, within the pelvic region, five-year survival drops to 57 percent.
-With distant metastases, it drops to 16 percent.
+According to the American Cancer Society, more than 90 percent of women with localized cancers survive at least five years.
+However, when cancer has reached stage 2A, five-year survival drops to 63 percent.
+At stage 4A, it drops to 16 percent.

 The type of treatment used for cervical cancer also depends on the stage at diagnosis.
 More advanced cancers require more aggressive treatment.
 Standard treatment includes: